Slashbunny/puppet-phpfpm/README.md

 }
 ```

-Please see the php-fpm configuration file comments for detailed explainations about what each option does.
+Please see the php-fpm configuration file comments for detailed explanations about what each option does.

 ## Examples